richpjames/no-blockers-fe/src/routes/blog/posts/monitor-books-1.md

 slug: monitor-1
 excerpt: monitor is a publication platform for poetry, innovative writing and criticism based in manchester, uk. in this post i detail how i made the first two versions of their site
 ---

 ## monitor

-*This is part 1 in a 2 parter on how I built a website for monitor - a publication platform for poetry, innovative writing and criticism based in manchester, uk.
+_This is part 1 in a 2 parter on how I built a website for Monitor - a publication platform for poetry, innovative writing and criticism based in Manchester.
 This post details how I made the original version the website up to the point where we started selling our first product.
-To read the second part about how I added more products and basket functionality [click here](./blog/monitor-books-2).*
+To read the second part about how I added more products and basket functionality [click here](./blog/monitor-books-2)._

+---

 When learning to code to begin with I found it difficult to stay motivated making sites or apps just for the sake of learning a new skill.
 I found what really motivated me was trying to solve real world problems and have a site live with real users really using it.